Solicitors for company articles of association

 Rights to bind shareholders into a trade sale using the articles of association

-- The articles of association can be used to “drag” shareholders into a third party sale.
-These provisions are very standard and recommended.
+- The articles of association can be adapted to include “drag” clauses whereby shareholders are all forced into a 3rd party sale.

 - If a substantial shareholding is being sold, the articles of association can be used to protect minorities.
 The minorities can be given the right to sell on the same terms – known as “tag”.